What projects do you take?

 How much should I budget per room?

-There is a great deal of variability and we have done rooms for $15,000 and rooms for $150,000.
-At a minimum a budget of $20,000 for a living room (not including higher priced hand knotted rugs or custom window treatments) should allow for quality designer trade pieces.
+A minimum a budget of $25,000 for a living room (not including higher priced hand knotted rugs or custom window treatments) should allow for quality designer trade pieces.
 Smaller rooms like foyers can be lower, and larger family rooms with multiple living spaces would be higher.

 What are your design fees?

-Our custom room designs are around 20-25 hours for an average size room.
+Our custom room designs begin at 25 hours for an average size room.
 This provides three unique designs and a round of revisions based on client feedback.
 Shopping and decorating is 10-15 hours typically.
 We do not bill for administration time.

 How does ordering work?